TKA at A Glance

 From the Class of 2018, 96% are attending college/university (84%-4 year college/university; 12%-2 year college).
 View TKA's college acceptance list.

 Four full-time counselors offer comprehensive academic and college planning programs for students and parents beginning in the 9th grade.
 An academic planning meeting is scheduled with each sophomore, along with his/her parent(s), and each sophomore is registered for Naviance Family Connection which is an online program for career and college planning.
 At the beginning of junior year, each student is assigned a personal counselor who remains with the student through the senior year.
 Read the College & Academic Planning brochure.

 Community service: 35 hours per year for a total of 140 hours required for graduation.
-Service trips offered in 2016-2017 to: Belize, Ecuador, Japan, Kentucky, Los Angeles, Malawi, Mexico (Tecaté and Guadalajara), Philippines, Silicon Valley.
+Service trips offered in 2017-2018 to: Brazil, East Palo Alto, Ecuador, Guatemala, Kentucky, Los Angeles, Mexico (Tecaté and Guadalajara), San Miguel School in Sunnyvale, Silicon Valley.